Gaurav-Neritic/Neritics_Dashboard/README.md

 ![Add Products](/public/ReadmeImages/AddProducts.png)

 ### Products Lits

 ![Product Lits](/public/ReadmeImages/ProductLists.png)

+---

-## Contributing
+## 🤝 Contributing

-We welcome contributions!
-Please submit a pull request or report issues in the repository.
+We welcome contributions from the community!
+If you'd like to contribute:

+1. Fork the repository.
+2. Create a new branch (`feature-branch-name`).
+3. Commit your changes with clear messages.
+4. Submit a pull request for review.
+5. Report bugs and suggest features via GitHub Issues.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---